Veggie Burger (California Style)

 Roast turkey breast in for corned beef on a Rachel: drained slaw, Swiss, Russian dressing, butter-griddled rye; the deli's lean substitution on a fixed build.

-A turkey hoagie is what a Philadelphian orders when the rest of the case feels too heavy: lean roast turkey on a hoagie roll, leaning on the oil, oregano, and provolone to season a mild meat.
+A turkey hoagie is what a Philadelphian orders when the case feels too heavy: lean roast turkey on a hoagie roll, leaning on oil, oregano and provolone to carry a near-flavourless meat.

 Sliced turkey breast on hero with lettuce, tomato, and mayo.